nikitakatchik/smarttv-twitch/README.md

 ## About
-Unofficial app for legacy Samsung SmartTV's which plays Twitch live broadcasts.
+Unofficial app for pre-Tizen Samsung SmartTV's which plays Twitch live broadcasts.

 ## Installation